-How does the UK influence decisions within the EU?
+How does Britain influence decisions within the European Union?

 Britain is able to have influence in a number of ways:-